The biggest cyber attacks and tips to build cyber resilience

 Security professionals face these challenges on a daily basis and are hence prone to alert fatigue.
 It is practically impossible to strike a balance between tending to important issues and ignoring false positives without wasting the precious hours of the day.
 Adding onto this, there is a huge talent gap in the security industry pool currently.
 Keeping all these issues in perspective, cybersecurity automation is the way to go in 2021.

-Address BYOD Security Vulnerabilities
+Address BYOD security vulnerabilities

 The BYOD market is expected to grow at a CAGR of 15% reaching USD 430.45 billion by 2025.
 The explosion of startups and small-to-medium sized enterprises along with a rapid movement to remote working has led enterprises of all sizes to embrace the BYOD culture.
 Unfortunately, BYOD brings its own share of security concerns.
 Of these, data leakage, malware infections and unauthorised access to data and systems remain the biggest challenges for organisations.